d12frosted/elpa-mirror/stable-melpa/hl-block-mode-readme.txt

 ; Usage

-(hl-block-mode)        ; activate in the current buffer.
+(hl-block-mode)        ; Activate in the current buffer.
-(global-hl-block-mode) ; activate globally for all buffers.
+(hl-block-global-mode) ; Activate globally for all buffers.